 - Strain the mixture.
-I have a Chemex that I pour it over a filter into and let sit for a while.
+I've found that pouring into a french press is the easiest!
+I also have a Chemex that I pour it over a filter into and let sit for a while.
 Do whatever works for what you have, just make sure all the grounds are out of the mixture.

 - Transfer the mixture back into a clean glass jar or pitcher, however you want to store it.
 This is now a concentrate, so it will be really strong if you try it.
 Usually for cold brews, they need to be diluted with water.
 I usually pour about another cup in and stir.